Sagrada Familia: Tickets

 About The Sagrada Familia

-The Sagrada Familia is one of Barcelona's most iconic landmarks and the most popular tourist attraction in both the city and the country.
-An estimated 20 million people visit the area each year just to view it from the outside, with over 4.5 million buying tickets to explore its inside.
+The Sagrada Familia is one of Barcelona's most famous landmarks and is the most popular tourist attraction in the country.
+An estimated 20 million people visit the area each year just to view it from the outside, with over 4 million buying tickets to enjoy the inside.

-It's already a UNESCO World Heritage Site even though it isn't even complete yet!
-An architectural masterpiece designed by the late Catalan architect Antoni Gaudí, that captivates visitors from around the world.
+A UNESCO World Heritage Site even though it isn't even complete yet and an architectural masterpiece that was designed by the late Catalan architect Antoni Gaudí, whic captivates those that see it.

 The full title of the Sagrada Familia is "The Basílica i Temple Expiatori de la Sagrada Família."
-It's a Roman Catholic Church consecrated as a minor basilica on November 7, 2010, by Pope Benedict XVI.
-Located in the Eixample district of Barcelona, the Sagrada Familia became the passion project of Gaudi, one of the most celebrated architects of the 20th century.
-After completing Casa Mila (La Pedrera) in 1912, Gaudi devoted himself entirely to the Sagrada Familia.
-He didn't start the project but was brought in later but it ended up transforming into his life’s work.
+It's a Roman Catholic Church that was consecrated as a minor basilica on November 7, 2010, by Pope Benedict XVI.
+In the Eixample district of Barcelona, the Sagrada Familia became the passion project of Gaudi, who was one of the most celebrated architects of the 20th century.
+After completing another of Barcelona's popular attractions, Casa Milà (La Pedrera) in 1912, Gaudi devoted himself entirely to the Sagrada Familia project.
+He didn't start the project but was brought in later and it ended up transforming into his life’s work.

 Sagrada Familia Completion Date